 How did the world rubber market, with its volatile booms and busts throughout the 1880s-1950s, impact African livelihoods and environments, particularly in the remote (forested, wet, western) areas of the Gold Coast where wild rubber grew?
 In the 1950s-60s, how did people in this remote area respond to nationalist efforts to incorporate western Ghana into its nation-making and modernizing mission?
 Since then, how has the agro-industry launched by the state immediately following independence affected Ghana’s physical and political landscapes, its national economy, and its citizens’ livelihoods?
 How, in turn, have Ghanaian farmers and workers shaped the industry?

-My dissertation committee includes Robert Harms (Yale, Department of History), Daniel Magaziner (Yale, Department of History), Paul Sabin (Yale, Department of History), K. Sivaramakrishnan (Yale, Department of Anthropology and School of Forestry & Environmental Studies), and Jeffrey Ahlman (Smith College, Department of History).
+My interdisciplinary dissertation committee included Robert Harms (Yale, Department of History), Daniel Magaziner (Yale, Department of History), Paul Sabin (Yale, Department of History), K. Sivaramakrishnan (Yale, Department of Anthropology and School of Forestry & Environmental Studies), and Jeffrey Ahlman (Smith College, Department of History).